inet-framework/inet-showcases/docs/visualizer/info/index.md

 TODO: what is happening on the animation

-When <var>source</var> starts transmitting the UDP packet, its state changes to OWNING.
+When `source` starts transmitting the UDP packet, its state changes to OWNING.
 The relay host's state is IDLE while receiving this packet.
 After it has received it, the state changes to IFS+BKOFF, then, while transmitting the ACK, it changes to DEFER.
 Meanwhile, the state of